For billions of people around the world, soccer is a religion. Supporters worship their club, and the stadium is the heart of that.

 - Restrooms – they need to be easy to find, accessible, and simple to get in and out of.

-- Future advancements – the stadium should last for as many years as possible, but technology is going to continue to advance.
+- Future advancements – the stadium should last for as many years as possible, but technology will continue to advance.
 They must ensure upgrades can be made to keep the stadium up-to-date

 New vs. Old Stadiums

 The stadiums of old were relatively bare-bones.
-They had rows and rows of bleachers and were designed to get as many people into the facility as possible.
+They had rows and rows of bleachers designed to get as many people into the facility as possible.

 Today’s stadiums are all about creating a comfortable environment for everyone in attendance.
 They build club areas and install comfortable seats to ensure the best experience.